discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 For example, if you look for a complete bipartite graph in a graph that is itself bipartite, then the right pointer is
 [Zarankiewicz problem](https://en.wikipedia.org/wiki/Zarankiewicz_problem),
-and one upper bound it the Kővári–Sós–Turán bound.
+and one upper bound is given by the Kővári–Sós–Turán theorem.

 ## One more tool about set intersections